 Goddard Crossing can be very confusing because the private road it turns onto looks like a driveway.
-However improvements are on the way in 2018 with a new sign along HWY45 at the crossing.
+This is the correct route, however, and the Illinois Department of Transportation installed a sign in 2018 along HWY45 at the crossing.
 Cross the highway at the sign, and walk west along the private road.
 An informational sign as shown below was installed in 2017 and it is located about 100 yards down the private road to the west.
 The trail goes right by it.
 Parking at Goddard Crossing is very limited.
-Seek permission before parking on private property.
+Seek permission before parking on private property..